Spartan-CSharp/HotelManagementApp/README.md

 ### Guests Table
 The homework from Lesson 13, Guests Table, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to create the table that holds the guests of the hotel.

+### Bookings Table
+The homework from Lesson 14, Bookings Table, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to create the table that holds the room reservations (bookings).